 Sherif completed his articles of clerkship at a civil litigation boutique firm in Ottawa, where he has appeared before the Superior Court of Justice and the Landlord Tenant Board.
-He continues to build on his successful accomplishments in Ottawa and the Greater Toronto Area, where he practices civil litigation law and administrative law.
+He continues to build on his successful accomplishments in Ottawa and the Greater Toronto Area, where he practices as the principal lawyer and founder of his own practice, Rizk Law Office.
 He regularly appears before various levels of court and administrative tribunals, and has built a reputation as a strong advocate for his clients.

 Sherif is fluent in English, French and Arabic.
-During his free time, he enjoys spending time with his wife, playing guitar and watching the latest movies.
+During his free time, he enjoys spending time with his family, woodworking, and playing soccer.

 In 2012, Sherif’s passion for critical thinking and analysis, as well as writing of the highest quality, drove him to take his writings to the public.
 He regularly comments on political and legal events in Canada and around the world, and also devotes his time to writing that would be of assistance to fellow lawyers.

 The blog’s works are regularly cited by various local bar associations, and have a far-reaching audience in Canada and around the world, attracting hundreds of views on a consistent basis.

 - Canadian Bar Association

 - The Advocates’ Society